-When students can’t hear the instructor clearly, class is over before it starts.
-How can a classroom speaker system help?
+If students can’t hear the instructor clearly, class is over before it starts.
+How can sound technology help?

 Numerous studies report tremendous benefits from the use of FrontRow, including doubled reading growth, greater student achievement, easier classroom management, and heightened teacher energy.